RedHatOfficial/rhsecapi/README.md

 # rhsecapi

 `rhsecapi` makes it easy to interface with the [Red Hat Security Data API](https://access.redhat.com/documentation/en/red-hat-security-data-api/) -- even from [behind a proxy](https://github.com/ryran/rhsecapi/issues/29).
+From the rpm description:

+> **Leverage Red Hat's Security Data API to find CVEs by various attributes (date, severity, scores, package, IAVA, etc).
+Retrieve customizable details about found CVEs or about specific CVE ids input on cmdline.
+Parse arbitrary stdin for CVE ids and generate a customized report, optionally sending it straight to pastebin.
+Searches are done via a single instantaneous http request and CVE retrieval is parallelized, utilizing multiple threads at once.
+Python requests is used for all remote communication, so proxy support is baked right in.
+BASH intelligent tab-completion is supported via optional Python argcomplete module.
+Python2 tested on RHEL6, RHEL7, & Fedora but since it doesn't integrate with RHN/RHSM/yum/Satellite, it can be used on any internet-connected machine.
+Feedback, feature requests, and code contributions welcome.**

-It works on RHEL6+ and feedback/feature-requests are welcome!
-If you don't have a GitHub account but do have a Red Hat Portal login, go here: [New cmdline tool: redhat-security-data-api - rhsecapi](https://access.redhat.com/discussions/2713931).
+If you don't have a GitHub account but do have a Red Hat Portal login, go here: [New cmdline tool using Red Hat's new Security Data API: rhsecapi](https://access.redhat.com/discussions/2713931).

 ## Jump to ...
 - [Simple CVE retrieval](#simple-cve-retrieval)